 Article II: Organization and Structure

 Section 1.
+Organization

-The CHS User Group shall be organized as a CHS User Group, Standing Committees, and designated Work Groups to conduct the business of the CHS User Group.
+The CHS User Group shall be organized as a CHS User Group, Standing Committees and Workgroups, and other designated project groups to conduct the business of the CHS User Group.

 Section 2.
+Responsibilities

 The CHS User Group roles and responsibilities shall include the following:

-Consists of members of MnCCC and users of PH-Doc
+Consists of Members of MnCCC and Users of PH-Doc

-Meets a minimum of three (3) times per year to work on policy, contract, and financial issues
+Meets a minimum of three (3) times per year to work on policy, contract, and financial matters

+The CHS User Group may meet more often as needed to address business issues and to ensure the proper functioning of the CHS User Group.

+The Standing Committees and Workgroups shall meet as frequently as is reasonable and necessary to perform the functions assigned to them.

-Requires a quorum for any action requiring monetary commitment or contractual matters (Quorum consists of 40% of Member Agencies plus one)
+Requires a quorum for any action requiring monetary commitment or contractual matters (Quorum consists of more than half of all Member Agencies)

 Address and make decisions on policy, contract, and financial issues